 Provide Insurance and Bond for Events and Participants

-1. At least 30 days prior to a scheduled event, a promoter shall file with the Authority a certificate or certificates of insurance showing event liability coverage for every certificated person who will be participating in the event.
+A. At least 30 days prior to a scheduled event, a promoter shall file with the Authority a certificate or certificates of insurance showing event liability coverage for every certificated person who will be participating in the event.
 Coverage must be to limits of at least $500,000 per occurrence and $1,000,000 in the aggregate for the event.

-2. The certificate(s) must show that the promoter is bonded to the Authority for financial obligations set forth in Authority rules.
+B. The certificate(s) must show that the promoter is bonded to the Authority for financial obligations set forth in Authority rules.